ReDI-School/js-berlin-2024-fall/lesson01.md

 A ticket to watch the movie costs 8€, let JavaScript compute how much we have to pay in total.
 <!-- .element: class="fragment" -->

-Abdullah and Owen volunteered to pay for the tickets.
+Alan and Ada volunteered to pay for the tickets.
 Use JavaScript to compute how much each has to pay.
 <!-- .element: class="fragment" -->

 ---